hackebrot/pytest-cookies/README.md

     assert result.project.isdir()
 ```

-This also accepts the ``extra_context`` keyword argument that will be passed
+The ``cookies.bake()`` method also accepts the ``extra_context`` keyword
+argument that will be passed to cookiecutter.
+The given dictionary will
-to cookiecutter.
-The given dictionary will override the default values of the
+override the default values of the template context, effectively allowing you
-template context, effectively allowing you to test arbitrary user input data.
+to test arbitrary user input data.

 For more information on injecting extra context, please check out the
 [cookiecutter documentation][extra-context].